erikdubois/Arc-Theme-Colora/README.md

 	6-clean-up-usr-share-themes.sh

-# Watch out

-If you forget to type

-    --prefix=/usr

-Then the themes can be found here :

-    /usr/local/share/themes

-Otherwise the themes will be installed in

-    /usr/share/themes

-#You have to change the names manually.

-Easier than looking in the files where to change what.

-I move them manually from

-    /usr/share/themes
-    to
-    ~/.themes

-were I can make further enhancements and changes.

-Rename the <b>folders</b> so that they are unique.
-E.g. Arc-Sun

-Change the <b>index.theme</b> so that the names of the theme are the same as the folder.
-E.g. Arc-Sun
+# Select the new theme

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Sun`, `Arc-Darker-Sun` or `Arc-Dark-Sun` as Window/GTK+ theme and `Arc-Sun` or `Arc-Dark-Sun` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Sun`, `Arc-Darker-Sun` or `Arc-Dark-Sun` as Window/GTK+ theme.

-# Uninstall the theme
+# Uninstall the theme manually

 If you renamed the theme to Arc-Sun for example